 Service users will be offered power and improved support to shape care that is meaningful to them.
 Local authorities and NHS commissioners, and providers will be offered dedicated technical support, coupled with regulatory and financial flexibilities to enable integration.
 The voluntary sector will be a key partner in designing effective approaches, supporting individuals and driving cultural change.

-NHS England, LGA, TLAP and ADASS have therefore today published a joint prospectus inviting expressions of interest from the voluntary sector, providers and commissioners in the IPC programme.
+NHS England, LGA, TLAP and ADASS have therefore today published a joint prospectus inviting expressions of interest (this document is no longer available here but can be found on the National Archives website) from the voluntary sector, providers and commissioners in the IPC programme.
 The prospectus is supported by a guide to bring people up to date on the latest developments in making care more personalised and integrated.

 Simon Stevens, NHS England’s Chief Executive said: “Kate Barker and The King’s Fund commission has today rightly described the need for more integrated health and social care for people who need care and their families.
 While the longer-term debate on how we get there is crucially important, so too is the need to deliver for people today.
 That’s why, for the first time since 1948, from next year Integrated Personal Commissioning means we will start offering fully combined health and social care funding, under the direct control of people using those services.”